henrikstengaard/hstwb-installer/README.md

 **9. Installation process done**

-Installation process is done and will automatically close WinUAE after 10 seconds.
+Image is now ready for use either in emulator or on real Amiga.

+Press enter to continue and it will return to main menu.

 ![build_install_17.png](screenshots/build_install_17.png?raw=true)

-Image is now ready for use either in emulator or on real Amiga.

 ### Tutorial 2: Create an image using build self install mode

 This tutorial describes step by step how to create an image using build self install mode.

+**1. Start HstWB Installer Setup**

-Start HstWB Installer Setup.
+Start HstWB Installer Setup from start menu or powershell.

 Type 1 and enter for select image menu.

 ![build_install_1.png](screenshots/build_install_1.png?raw=true)

-**1. Create a new image**
+**2. Create a new image**

 Type 2 and enter for create image directory from image template menu.

 ![build_install_2.png](screenshots/build_install_2.png?raw=true)

-**2. Pick an image template that matches your needs**
+**3. Pick an image template that matches your needs**

 For this example type 4 and enter for '4GB: HDF RDB, DH0 (300MB/PFS3), DH1 (3300MB/PFS3)' image template.
 **Note: Option numbers depend on the images installed in HstWB Installer "images" directory, so they may vary.**

 ![build_install_3.png](screenshots/build_install_3.png?raw=true)

-**3. Select a directory to create new image**
+**4. Select a directory to create new image**

 For this example create and select 'C:\Temp\4GB' directory.